 The March 2025 South Florida Litigation Wave

-In March 2025, a South Florida law firm filed over 100 TCPA lawsuits specifically targeting time-of-day violations.
+In March 2025, The Law Offices of Jibrael S. Hindi filed over 100 TCPA lawsuits specifically targeting “quiet hours” violations, with the total exceeding 480 cases and demand letters by mid-2025.
 These cases shared common characteristics that reveal the litigation strategy and exposure risk.

 Plaintiff Profile